garywong-bc/nrm-survey/README.md

 <details><summary>To Redeploy</summary>

-To start over, you'll need to delete the previously deployed objects in your project namsapce.
+To start over, you'll need to delete the previously deployed objects in your project namespace.
 To delete *just* the database deployment:

 > oc -n &lt;project&gt; delete secret/xyzlimesurvey-postgresql dc/&lt;survey&gt;limesurvey-postgresql svc/&lt;survey&gt;limesurvey-postgresql

-The Database Volume is left intact in case there is important data on it; if not (i.e. it's a brand new survey):
+The Database Volume is left intact in case there is important data on it; if not (i.e. it's a brand-new survey):
 `oc -n <project> delete pvc/<survey>limesurvey-postgresql`

 </details>

-### 2 Application Deployment
+### Application Deployment

 Deploy the Application using the survey-specific parameter (e.g. `<survey>limesurvey`):